CSC301H-Fall2013/Ultra-Remote-Medicine/README.md

 2. In the ultraRemoteMedicine folder, create a file called configurationsettings.py

 a.
-Add the following line: project_path = "path/to/Ultra-Remote-Medicine" where Ultra-Remote-Medicine is the root directory, containing this README.
+Add the following line: project_path = "path/to/Ultra-Remote-Medicine" where path/to/Ultra-Remote-Medicine is the root directory (i.e. the one containing this README).
 Even on Windows, use forward slashes.